-From now until June 10, any donation made to JDRF as part of our Giving Day will be doubled by our generous supporters and corporate partners.
+From now until June 30, any donations over $2 made to JDRF are tax-deductible.
 This will mean researchers like Dr Kim, Prof Thomas, Dr Haynes and A/Prof Hamilton-Williams will be able to continue their work.
 Could you be the 1 to help end a century long wait for the next breakthrough?
-Donate here to double your impact.
+Donate here.

 Applications now open for Round 1, 2023 JDRF Australia is inviting applications for the first round of 2023 Career Support and Travel Grants for domestic and international travel.If you’re an early-mid career researcher or allied health professional travelling between 01 November 2022 and 30 April 2023 you may be eligible to apply.
 Successful applicants will receive support […]